AlexCeleste/swig2bmx/irrlicht-example/readme.txt

 	- a bash environment with usual utilities (cp, diff, pcregrep etc.)
 	- GCC-compatible C++ compiler (do not use Visual Studio)

-1) Download Irrlicht version 1.8.1 as a zip file (example is tied to this version for now, sorry)
+1) Download Irrlicht version 1.8.3 as a zip file (example is tied to 1.8.3 for now)

-2) Extract the Irrlicht zip to this folder (so that "irrlicht-1.8.1" is one of the subfolders here)
+2) Extract the Irrlicht zip to this folder (so that "irrlicht-1.8.3" is one of the subfolders here)

 3) Copy the three "portable" swig2bmx files from the root folder (above this):